Derivation of the fourth-order DLSS equation with nonlinear mobility via chemical reactions

 For comparison we also provide numerical experiments for the equation~\eqref{eq:RRE}, which provides already a spatial discrete approximation to~\eqref{eq:DLSS:alpha} once the activity $\sigma_\alpha$ is specified.
 We use the specific choice

-which satisfies Assumption~\ref{ass:Activity}.
+which satisfies Assumption~\ref{ass:Activity}{; this can be verified by noting that it coincides with the choice $\sigmaAver_\alpha$ from Lemma~\ref{lem:activ}(2) after a straightforward algebraic simplification}.
 We use an implicit Euler scheme for the time integration, which is solved using a Newton method.
 The resulting scheme is implemented in the Julia language~\cite{Julia-2017} and the obtained solutions are depicted in Figure~\ref{fig:NumSol}.